wiicode/cybersecurity-framework/bcsf.md

 [Incident Management in Ten Steps](/bronze-training/background-advanced/10-steps-incident-management) is the most concise guidance here, but organizations should use other more detailed guidance as and when appropriate.
 Other authoritative guidance pieces are referenced below.

 ### Preparation - An Incident Response Plan
 In addition to meeting the expectations of 10 Steps: Incident Management, you should ensure that your organization's incident response plans are grounded in thorough and comprehensive risk assessments.
-Response plans should prioritise essential functions along with the assets and systems that are required to ensure their continued effective operation, such as operational technologies, or key datasets.
+Response plans should prioritize essential functions along with the assets and systems that are required to ensure their continued effective operation, such as operational technologies, or key datasets.

 The business continuity implications of any compromise should also be taken into account and your cyber incident response plans should link to other business response functions.
 You should form a cyber response team that is capable of implementing the plan, with the appropriate skills, tools and reach into other parts of your organization, such as security monitoring and business continuity.